 Want to see another one?

-Here’s one more such example, just to show you that it didn’t just happen once:
+Here’s one more such example, to show you that it didn’t happen just once:

 This illness is severe: 25 years of continuous symptoms; rapid cycling; and in 1996 – 1998 a plunge into severe depression that did not ease up despite trials of 19 different treatment approaches including 2 tries of ECT, antipsychotics including clozapine (the best but trickiest), and psychotherapy.
 I hope yours could not be worse than this.
 I have only three patients who have been through all this, and one got much better by this point.